Our Reading Nook 📚

 💖 Brain-Body Parenting (Mona Delahooke)

-Gentle, science-backed strategies for supporting big feelings by starting with the nervous system because connection regulates everything.
+Gentle, science-backed strategies for supporting big feelings by starting with the nervous system.
+Connection regulates everything.

 🌈 The Power of Wonder (Monica Parker)

 How awe and curiosity transform stress, creativity, and joy.
-Reads like coffee chat + brain science (with glitter on the rim).
+Reads like coffee chat + brain science.

 🧪 For Professionals (OTs, educators, and learning enthusiasts)